-It is quite amazing to us the reaction we get when people learn for the first time about our plans.
-It is understandable that people who have not had exposure to the live-aboard cruising life style have no basis to form a picture of what this really means.
-In fairness, like anything else there is a wide range of options.
+We're surprised by the reaction we get when people first learn about our plans.
+Understandably, people who have not had exposure to the live-aboard cruising lifestyle have no basis for forming a picture of what this really means.
+In fairness, like anything else, there is a wide range of options.

-For us, this is our home and we wanted the conveniences to which we have grown accustomed.
-Our last boat by comparison was more akin to camping, which was acceptable for weekends and the one or two week vacation cruises.
-We decided to outfit Ariel to be as comfortable as we could possibly make it.
-We decided that if something was a minor irritant at the marina or at a weekend anchorage, it would become a major annoyance as living aboard full time.
+For us, this is our home, and we wanted the conveniences to which we have grown accustomed.
+Our last boat, by comparison, was more akin to camping, which was acceptable for weekends and the one- or two-week vacation cruises.
+We decided to outfit Ariel as comfortably as we could.
+We decided that if something was a minor irritant at the marina or at a weekend anchorage, it would become a major annoyance when living aboard full-time.

-We have heat and air-conditioning which functions exactly like any home.
+We have heat and air-conditioning that function exactly like those in any home.
 We set the thermostat or program it and forget about it.
-We have both hot and cold pressure water, with a double bowl sink in the galley.
-Okay, the sinks are much smaller than can be found in most homes we do not have an automatic dishwasher.
-We do have three burner propane stove with a thermostat controlled oven which bakes very well.
-Rounding out the galley we have a freezer and a refrigerator.
+We have both hot and cold pressure water, with a double-bowl sink in the galley.
+Okay, the sinks are much smaller than those found in most homes.
+We do not have an automatic dishwasher.
+We do have a three-burner propane stove with a thermostat-controlled oven, which bakes very well.
+Rounding out the galley are a freezer and a refrigerator.

 We have a single head (toilet) and a spacious shower.
-The head area includes a full length mirror.
-Out berth is about queen sized and is extremely comfortable.
-The guest berth is full sized.
+The head area includes a full-length mirror.
+Our berth is about queen-sized and extremely comfortable.
+The guest berth is full-sized.

-We have comfortable dinning in both the main cabin and in the cockpit.
+We have comfortable dining in both the main cabin and the cockpit.
 We also have a gas grill we can use off the stern rail.

-Yes, of course there are tradeoffs as compared living in a house.
-One is that while we have adequate storage, things are often not at your finger tips.
+Yes, of course, there are trade-offs compared to living in a house.
+One is that while we have adequate storage, things are often not at our fingertips.
 It usually requires removing a cushion to gain access and may require some digging around.
 It is also important to put things away immediately.
-Our space is very limited so it can become cluttered very quickly.
+Our space is very limited, so it can become cluttered very quickly.
 If something is left out, it will invariably be in the way of accessing the next needed item.
-Everything must be secured before we get underway so it is just easier to keep things that way as much as possible.
+Everything must be secured before we get underway, so it is just easier to keep things that way as much as possible.

 We do not have a clothes washer and dryer.
-Just think about how much space, water and power these would consume.
-The other big adjustment from the life on land is that we do not have a car.
-Shopping has to be well planned as everything needs to be schlepped back to the boat by whatever means is available.
+Just think about how much space, water, and power these would consume.
+The other big adjustment from life on land is that we do not have a car.
+Shopping has to be well-planned, as everything needs to be schlepped back to the boat by whatever means are available.

-All in all we think Ariel is very comfortable.
-We have spent enough time on boats that we know how to respect each others space.
-It is not hard to find a quiet place to read, or work on the computer or to just take in the natural surroundings.
-We split the work load pretty evenly so we both have a comparable amount of leisure time.
-It helps that we have many common interest and have long enjoyed doing things together.
+Overall, we believe Ariel is very comfortable.
+We have spent enough time on boats that we know how to respect each other's space.
+It is not hard to find a quiet place to read, work on the computer, or just take in the natural surroundings.
+We split the workload pretty evenly, so we both have comparable amounts of leisure time.
+It helps that we have many common interests and have long enjoyed doing things together.

 The real reward is that no matter where we travel, we have our home with us